Institute of Finance - Saudi Arabian Monetary Authority

 Ladies and gentlemen,

-As it is known to everyone, AML is a major challenge facing the international community.
+As it is known to everyone, ML is a major challenge facing the international community.
 Recent years have witnessed a rapid growth in ML crimes and diversity of their methods, and related planning and organization have added to ML severity and spread.
-We also are all aware of the economic, social and security consequences of ML crimes, as they do not only affect the country in which it is perpetrated, but also affects economies and security of many other jurisdictions.
+We also are all aware of the economic, social and security consequences of ML crime as it does not only affect the country in which it is perpetrated, but also affects economies and security of many other jurisdictions.

-The AMLPC represents, and promotes the role of, Saudi Arabia in regional and international forums concerned with AML/CFT through participating in the events and working papers, weather through its permanent membership in the MENAFATF, or its membership in the FATF as an observer, which are important channels through which Saudi Arabia shares its experiences with other countries.
-Saudi Arabia also contributes to the support of theses entities with human and financial resources.
+The AMLPC represents, and promotes the role of, Saudi Arabia in regional and international forums concerned with AML/CFT through its participation in the events and working papers, its permanent membership in the MENAFATF and its membership in the FATF as an observer, which are important channels through which Saudi Arabia shares its experiences with other countries.
+Saudi Arabia also contributes to the support of these entities with human and financial resources.

-I would like to seize this opportunity to express my thanks and appreciation to the members and secretariat of the AMLPC for their efforts to demonstrate and prove Saudi Arabia's commitment to compliance with international requirements and standards, and to strengthen the position of Saudi Arabia as well as its efforts and actions to support the international community in combating these crimes.
-Due to the serious effects of ML crime on the economy, SAMA, in its regulatory and supervisory role, issues from time to time instructions and makes amendments to some of its regulations and rules so as to be in compliance with international updated standards and requirements.
-In this regard, I would like to stress the need to adhere to AML/CFT rules, standards and instructions, and to adopt a risk-based approach that aims to better understand and mitigate threats and vulnerabilities.
-The risk-based approach would make greater use of human and financial resources so as to be more effective in detecting, preventing and controlling operations and reporting suspicious activities and, subsequently, safeguard financial institutions and DNFBPs against exploitation for illegal operations.
+I would like to seize this opportunity to express my thanks and appreciation to the members and secretariat of the AMLPC for their efforts to demonstrate and prove Saudi Arabia's commitment to compliance with international requirements and standards and to strengthen the position of Saudi Arabia as well as its efforts and actions to support the international community in combating these crimes.
+Due to the serious effects of ML crime on the economy, SAMA from time to time issues instructions and makes amendments to some of its rules and regulations to be in conformity with international updated standards and requirements.
+In this regard, I would like to stress that it is important for relevant Saudi authorities to adhere to AML/CFT rules, standards and instructions; adopt relevant policies and procedures; and promote the risk-based approach that aims to better understand and mitigate threats and vulnerabilities.
+I also emphasize the need to make greater use of human and financial resources so as to be more effective in detecting, preventing and controlling operations and reporting suspicious activities and safeguard financial institutions and DNFBPs against exploitation for illegal operations.

-In conclusion, this seminar is full of vital and useful topics that will be presented by a distinguished group of experts and specialists in this field.
-I believe that this event will allow participants to share experiences, learn the best practices and enhance their capabilities, which will positively affect our efforts in compliance and combating money laundering.
+In conclusion, this seminar is full of critical and useful topics that will be presented by a distinguished group of experts and specialists in this field.
+I believe that this event will allow participants to share experiences, learn the best practices and enhance their capabilities, which will positively affect our efforts in the compliance and fight against money laundering.

 Once again, welcome, and thank you for your listening, wishing all success.